 Well, then it’s their insurance that will be handling the expenses.
 But take heed— if your neighbor can prove that you were aware that the destructive tree was diseased, hollow, or otherwise compromised and that you did nothing about it, you could be in trouble.
 There’s a chance that their insurance company could come after you to reimburse your neighbor for their deductible after they’ve repaired the damages to your neighbor’s house.

 So be on the safe side and take care of any trees that could be problematic.
-It’s generally a good idea to have your property and trees checked about once a year.
+It’s generally a good idea to have your property and trees checked regularly.
 That way you know which trees, if any, have to be taken down (safely) before they fall down (not so safely.)
-If you did take measures to secure or maintain a tree and it fell anyways, be sure to hold onto documents that prove it.

 What if a tree hits my car?

 If your car was in the line of fire and took a hit, you’ll be going through your auto insurance to cover the damages, not your home insurance.
-So long as you have comprehensive insurance, you’ll only be out your deductible.
-Your insurance company will pay for the rest of the repairs.
+So long as you have comprehensive insurance, you should be covered for the tree.

 What about my fence?